statengeneraal/laws-markdown/verdrag/european/agreement/concerning/the/work/of/crews/of/vehicles/engaged/in/etc/BWBV0004455/README.md

 at the end of the last journey recorded on the sheet,

-in the event of a change of vehicle during a working dag (reading on the vehicle to which he was assigned and reading on the vehicle to which he is to be assigned);
+in the event of a change of vehicle during a working day (reading on the vehicle to which he was assigned and reading on the vehicle to which he is to be assigned);

 e) the time of any change of vehicle.Under normal conditions of storage, the recordings must remain clearly legible for at least one year.